 Where can I stay?

-No accommodation is provided during theory courses but there are plenty of places around Tobermory that we would be happy to recommend.
+No accommodation is provided during theory courses but there are plenty of places around Oban that we would be happy to recommend.

 What about food?